 The first phase of the major reclamation effort at the Pinhey Dunes restoration ends 2013.
 But there is an ongoing need to prevent future encroachments, and a need to continue to advocate for the preservation part of the dune system.

 October 19, 2012 — A slight drizzle failed to dampen the enthusiasm as the “Stewards of Sand Dunes” organization was officially launched at a special ceremony today.
 The ceremony took place at the Pinhey sand dunes, a unique inland sand dune complex located in south-west Ottawa.
-For the past two years, Biodiversity Conservancy, with the cooperation of the National Capital Commission, has been working to save the final remnant of a once vast dune habitat and the living organisms that make it their home.
+For the past two years, Biodiversity Conservancy International, with the collaboration of the National Capital Commission, has been working to save the final remnant of a once vast dune habitat and the living organisms that make it their home.

 Ontario Member of Parliament Lisa MacLeod said “What you’re doing here today is very significant in protecting something that is historically relevant to our nation and ecologically important to our country.
 I know a lot of people did a lot of work to make this happen, I couldn’t be more proud of you for doing it.”

-Biodiversity Conservancy President P.T.
+Biodiversity Conservancy International President Dr. P.T.
 Dang said that, after the concentrated restoration effort of the past two years, “We can conclude now that part of the Pinhey sand dune habitat has been successfully stabilized, and it’s going to be here for a long, long time to come.”

 “I would like to take this opportunity to thank the Ontario Trillium Foundation for their financial support and to the National Capital Commission for their support and cooperation.
 And I’d like to thank all the volunteers who came here and worked on the project,” he said.